Selecting a Sewing Machine Needle

 Step 3: Needle Size

 The size of a needle is determined by the diameter of its blade and is calculated by taking the diameter of the blade in millimeters times 100.
 For example, a needle with a .80 mm diameter is size 80.
-Needles sizes are either listed by the diameter (ex. size 80), the numerical “size” equivalent (ex. #12) or both.
-For context, a #12 (80) needle is small and a #22 (140) is a very large needle.
+Needle sizes are either listed by the diameter (ex. size 80), the numerical “size” equivalent (ex. #12) or both.
+For context, a #12 (80) needle is small and a #22 (140) is very large.
 The size of the needle you want should correlate with the fabric you are sewing.
 A thicker, heavier fabric will require a larger needle than a lightweight sheer.
 For a general reference, you can use this chart:

 Needle & Thread Size Recommendations

 |Heavyweight||18-20||V-92 / PTFE Threads|